 By Cory Lefevre, Bayshore Solutions Senior Project Manager

-Launching an ecommerce website of any size can seem like a daunting task, especially if you expect to have a lot of traffic and orders.
-Although no one will feel bad for you if you’re complaining about too many sales, it definitely takes lots of planning to make sure your ecommerce website reaches its fullest potential.
+Launching an e-commerce website of any size can seem like a daunting task, especially if you expect to have a lot of traffic and orders.
+Although no one will feel bad for you if you’re complaining about too many sales, it definitely takes lots of planning to make sure your e-commerce website reaches its fullest potential.

 Like any big job the key is having a plan, and the tools and systems in place to complete your plan.

-1: Digital Set Up Of Your Store
+1) Choose The Right Digital Set Up For Your Store

 Things to consider when setting up your store:

 Products – There is a lot to consider when setting up your products.
 Product Attributes can quickly increase the number of unique products in your store.
 For example, if you have a shirt that is available in 4 sizes, and two colors, you are actually managing 8 unique products, some of which may have unique images or prices.
 It’s also best practice to add product tags as well.
-For example if your business is a sports team store, this is the best way to allow a user to quickly see all products related to your recent championship.
+For example, if your business is a sports team store, this is the best way to allow a user to quickly see all products related to your recent championship.